Marcus Welby, M.D.: Nielsen ratings

 It was the first show in ABC's history to become the number-one show on television.

-Cancellation
+Ending of the series

 By the mid-1970s, the popularity of medical dramas began to wane.
 Ratings for both Marcus Welby, M.D. and CBS's Medical Center began to drop, as did the ratings for daytime dramas General Hospital and The Doctors.
 Previous episodes initially went into syndication in the fall of 1975 as Robert Young, Family Doctor (to avoid confusion with the first-run episodes still airing on ABC).
 The show ended its run in 1976 after 169 episodes were made.
 On an awards show that year, Young joked publicly, "I knew that it was time to quit when I started taking time off to play golf!"
-In reality, his actual reaction to the show's cancellation did not become public knowledge in his lifetime, and remained largely unknown as of the middle of February 2022.
-Young's joke invoked a stereotype and trope about older doctors, with more time on their hands than they had had in their younger years, taking up golfing to occupy themselves.

 Television movies

 In 1984, the reunion movie The Return of Marcus Welby, M.D. aired, with Young and Verdugo reprising their roles.
 The major conflict, aside from interactions with patients, centered around Welby being accused of being too old to retain his medical license safely.
 Though Brolin was unavailable to reprise his role as Kiley, a statement described as being from him was read before the board that would decide Welby's fate.
 Another movie was made in 1988, Marcus Welby, M.D.: A Holiday Affair.
 This last made-for-television film was the last acting role of Robert Young's career.